 - 1934 In the Reciprocal Trade Agreements Act of 1934, Congress begins a policy of delegating authority to the President to negotiate tariff agreements within limits and to implement the new tariff levels by proclamation. - 01/03/75 The Trade Act of 1974 is enacted.
 Under the Act, Congress continues to delegate to the President the authority to negotiate tariff agreements and implement them by proclamation.
 Congress also delegates to the President the authority to negotiate nontariff trade agreements subject to consultation and notification requirements.
 For nontariff agreements reached by specified deadlines, Congress agrees to consider such agreements under an expedited ("fast track") procedure. - 04/16/94 After almost continual reauthorization since 1975, the President's trade negotiating authority expires. - 09/25/98 The House disapproves H.R.
-2621 by a largely partisan vote of 180-243.
+2621 by a largely partian vote of 180-243.
 The Administration opposed the vote. - 10/24/00 The U.S.-Jordan free trade agreement is signed.
 The agreement's labor and environment provisions become a focus of congressional debate on fast-track authority. - 02/27/01 In his State of the Union speech, President Bush asks Congress to quickly give him presidential trade promotion authority. - 05/10/01 President Bush outlines his 2001 legislative agenda for international trade.
-He places trade promotion authority (TPA) at the top of the agenda. - 05/24/01 The Senate and House New Democrats release their set of TPA principles that say that labor and the environment should have parity with other negotiating objectives.

-06/13/01 - Representative Crane, Chairman of the House Ways and Means Subcommittee on Trade, introduces H.R.
+He places trade promotion authority (TPA) at the top of the agenda. - 05/24/01 The Senate and House New Democrats release their set of TPA principles that say that labor and the environment should have parity with other negotiating objectives. - 06/13/01 Representative Crane, Chairman of the House Ways and Means Subcommittee on Trade, introduces H.R.
 2149.

-- 06/26/01 Senator Graham, for himself, Senator Murkowski, and seven other Senators introduce S. 1104. - 07/25/01 Senate Finance Committee Chairman Baucus releases his proposal for a fast-track bill. - 10/04/01 Representative Rangel, Ranking Member on the Ways and Means Committee, and Representative Levin, Ranking Member on the Ways and Means Subcommittee on Trade, introduce H.R.
+- 06/26/01 Senator Graham, for himself, Senator Murkowski, and seven other Senators introduce S. 1104. - 10/04/01 Representative Rangel, Ranking Member on the Ways and Means Committee, and Representative Levin, Ranking Member on the Ways and Means Subcommittee on Trade, introduce H.R.
 3019.
 The bill is later disapproved by the Ways and Means Committee on 10/09/01 by a 27-12 vote. - 10/16/01 The House Ways and Means Committee reports out H.R.
 3005 (H.Rept.
 107-249, Part 1).
 The Committee approved the bill on 10/09/01 by a 26-13 vote.
 Committee Chairman Thomas introduced the bill on 10/03/01. - 12/06/01 The House passes H.R.
-3005 as amended by a 215-214 vote along party lines.
+3005 as amended by a 215-214 vote along party lines. - 12/12/01 The Senate Finance Committee approves its version of H.R.
+3005 subject to further amendment by a 18-3 vote.
+The Committee orders the bill to be reported with an amendment in the nature of a substitute on 12/18.01.